-More people live in units, apartments and townhouses as our preferences change due to convenience, location, proximity to public transport.
+In Sydney more people live in units, apartments or townhouses as our preferences change due to convenience, location and proximity to public transport.

 In the 2016 Census of Population and Housing it was reported that 10% (2,348,434) of all people in Australia were in an apartment that night.
 That is roughly 20% vs people living in houses compared to about 14% in 1991.
 Fast forward to 2020 and we know from just driving around to our new projects that figure would be higher with all the unit developments that have gone up in Sydney.

 It means most people are living in smaller homes with New South Wales having the highest proportion of apartments relative to all occupied private dwellings (at 21%).
 That works out to be about 1 million people in Sydney who have a small bathroom.